NLeSC/DiVE/README.md

 ## Licence ##
 The software is released under the Creative Commons Attribution-NoDerivatives licence.
-Contact the author s.georgievska@esciencecenter.nl if you would like a version with an Apache licence.
+Contact the author if you would like a version with an Apache licence.